wp-plugins/nextgen-facebook/readme.txt

 * StumbleUpon
 * Tumblr (Links, Quotes, Images, Videos)
 * Twitter (Summary, Large Image Summary, Photo, Gallery, Player and Product Cards)

+The Facebook, Google+ and Twitter social buttons support multiple languages.
+A default language can be chosen in the NGFB Open Graph+ settings, and the [Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) will match the social button language with the webpage language / WordPress locale.

 = Best Performance =